 Click System Monitor > WLAN Station Status to open the following screen.
-View the wireless stations that are currently associated to the Zyxel Device.
+Use this screen to view information and status of the wireless stations (wireless clients) that are currently associated with the Zyxel Device.
 Being associated means that a wireless client (for example, your network or computer with a wireless network card) has connected successfully to the AP (or wireless router) using the same SSID, channel, and security settings.

-Figure 213 System Monitor > WLAN Station Status
+Figure 220 System Monitor > WLAN Station Status

-Table 147 System Monitor > WLAN Station Status
+Table 148 System Monitor > WLAN Station Status